 If you've had it for a while you will have to prove that the product is faulty and broke through no fault of your own, though this is still possible to do.

 Ingrid Stone, a semi-professional moaner, claims to have earned £2000 a year through complaining about faulty products and getting freebies as a result.

 Compliment a company

-Make sure your emails are personalised and you'll get a better response.
-No company is going to give away free stuff to somebody who is a huge fan of INSERT PRODUCT NAME HERE.
+Make sure it’s personalised and you'll get a better response.
+No company is giving free stuff to a fan of INSERT PRODUCT NAME HERE.

 Is it worth it?